James Craig (architect): Early life

 Although James Craig the architect celebrated his family's history primarily through the poet, James Thomson, a review of the books and goods he kept at the family home indicate that there were family heirlooms there inherited from his grandfather Robert.
 These included a twenty-four-hour clock and pewter plates.
 Other inheritances were probably old books on religion which Robert, James and John had kept.

-However, it clear from his business affairs, library and goods, that Craig spent money collecting books and objects celebrating James Thomson and the poets and followers in his circle in England.
+However, it was clear from his business affairs, library and goods, that Craig spent money collecting books and objects celebrating James Thomson and the poets and followers in his circle in England.
 In fact, Thomson's poetry influenced his work as an architect.
 He often edited his Uncle's poems to quote them on plans, or derived decorations for buildings based on Thomson's most famous poem, the Seasons.
 In business, he asked members of the Thomson family to help him.
 For his contract with the Royal College of Physicians of Edinburgh he had the financial support of blood relatives James Bell, a Minister in Coldstream, and rector of Lanark Grammar School, Robert Thomson.

 From 1773 he lived with his uncle, also James Craig, Session Clerk to the High Court, at the foot of West Bow (sometimes then called the Well Bow), off the Grassmarket.

-In 1775 he even donated a portrait by John Baptist Medina (1659–1710) of the poet to Edinburgh College, which was widely reported in the press and had a dedication to Thomson on its frame.
+In 1775 he even donated a portrait by John Baptist Medina (1659–1710) of the poet to Edinburgh University, which was widely reported in the press and had a dedication to Thomson on its frame.
 Craig promoted himself as the most celebrated living relative of Thomson.
 Throughout his career as an architect he was widely noted as the poet's nephew in books, the media, and participated in public and private celebrations of Thomson's life and work in both England and Scotland.

 As he grew older it was clear that James Craig family line was going to end with the architect's death.
 However, he had contact with relatives from the Thomson family in Lanarkshire.
 James Craig's focus on Thomson led to his obituary in volume IV of the Scots Register of 1796 suggesting that the architect believed he should be chosen for work primarily because of his relationship to the famous poet rather than sound business practice.
 The validity of this remark can be debated but it was clear to all that family commitments played significant roles in Craig's business and architecture.